Leipzig Meuten: Background

 The Meuten became active in Leipzig around 1937, and such as members of Blasen they were blue collar workers, apprentices and shop clerks.
 When they were not congregating in cinemas, public swimming pools, or formerly Communist neighborhood pubs, they liked to hike and discuss politics.
 There are reports of the Meuten in Dresden and other Saxon towns, but the records of the activity is incredibly scarce.

 Members

 Members came from working-class families and borrowed from socialist and communist traditions.
 Between 1937 and 1939, the Meuten had, according to the Gestapo, an estimated 1500 members.

 Clothing

-The group wore motley clothes, with the males wearing plaid shirts, white socks and lederhosen in the summer, and slalom shirts and ski pants in the winter.
-Females wore long blue skirts of the traditional youth movement.
-Red kerchiefs were used as pro-left sympathies were also seen in the group.
+Members of the group established their own unique dress code, taking inspiration from the attire worn by leftist socialist youth groups.
+This was done in order to set themselves apart from the German Youth Movement and BDM.
+Typically, boys donned short leather trousers paired with suspenders, while the girls sported dark skirts paired with checked shirts or blouses.
+White knee socks and hiking boots completed the ensemble.
+Occasionally, red neckerchiefs and skull badges were also included as part of the attire, as well as badges featuring the initials 'BJ' representing 'Bündische Jugend'.

 Communist leanings

-The group had Communist roots and listened to Radio Moscow and stretched the customary bündisch bias for everything Russian, while romanticizing the conditions in the Soviet Union.
-The group also used a vulgarized Russian greeting of "bud cadoff" instead of "Heil Hitler."
+The group had Communist roots, listened to Radio Moscow, stretched the customary bündisch bias for everything Russian, and romanticized conditions in the Soviet Union.
+The group also used a vulgarized Russian greeting of "bud gotov" (будь готов, "be prepared", which was also part of the Young Pioneers' motto) instead of "Heil Hitler".

 The group held strong SPD and KPD roots.